djdron/vortextracker/readme.txt

  Pattern editor keys
  ~~~~~~~~~~~~~~~~~~~

-1. In a note cel
+1. In a note cell

 1.1.
 NoteKeys: